Skip to Content

 Walk around the Olympic Boulevard

 In particular, Olympic Boulevard is home to one of the best street arts in the worldEduardo Kobra’s 32,300 square-foot graffiti wall.
 This huge mural is a Guinness World Record holder and leaves behind a legacy of the 2016 Rio Olympic Games.
-By walking around this area, it’s inevitable to get the sense that street art is really celebrated in this city.

 Carnaval Experience

 If carnival parades are not your cup of tea, a good alternative is visiting the Museum of Tomorrow.
-This science museum in the city of Rio was designed by a neo-futuristic architect from Spain – Santiago Calatrava.
+Designed by neo-futuristic architect Santiago Calatrava, the museum is divided into 5 different exhibits that showcase science and innovative design.

 Explore the Santa Teresa Neighborhood